munificent/craftinginterpreters/book/classes.md

 assignment.

-We add another clause to that transformation to handle turning an Expr.Get expression on the left into the corresponding Expr.Set:
+We add another clause to that transformation to handle turning an Expr.Get expression on the left into the corresponding Expr.Set.

 ^code assign-set (1 before, 1 after)

-That's our syntax.
-We push that through into the resolver:
+That's parsing our syntax.
+We push that node through into the resolver.

 ^code resolver-visit-set